-to the extent they relate to any event or circumstance that occurred prior to the date of such termination.
+relieve the Interconnected Party or First Gas of its obligation to pay any amount outstanding under this Agreement; or

+relieve the Interconnected Party (to the extent an OBA applied at any Receipt Point) of its obligation to settle its Running Mismatch in accordance with the Code, which, at First Gas’ election (where First Gas is the terminating Party) but following consultation with the Interconnected Party, may be effected either in dollar terms or by making Gas available for the Interconnected Party to take, or taking Gas from, the Interconnected Party.

 Effects of Termination

-The termination rights set out in this section 14 shall be in addition to and not in substitution for, any other rights and remedies available to the Parties, whether at law, at equity, or otherwise.

-Termination or expiry of this Agreement shall be without prejudice to any rights or obligations of the Parties that exist prior to termination.
+Termination or expiry of this Agreement shall not prejudice any rights or obligations of the Parties that existed prior to termination.

+The provisions of this Agreement shall continue in effect after its termination or expiry to the extent they relate to an event or circumstance that occurred prior to the date of termination or expiry.

 FORCE MAJEURE

-Notwithstanding the other provisions of this Agreement, but subject to section 15.2, a Party shall be relieved from liability under this Agreement to the extent that a Force Majeure Event results in or causes a failure by that Party in the performance of any obligations imposed on it by this Agreement.
+Notwithstanding the other provisions of this Agreement, but subject to section 15.2, a Party shall be relieved from liability under this Agreement to the extent that a Force Majeure Event results in or causes a failure by that Party in the performance of any obligations imposed on it by this Agreement (Affected Party).

-Notwithstanding section 15.1, a Force Majeure Event shall not relieve a Party from liability:
+Notwithstanding section 15.1, a Force Majeure Event shall not relieve an Affected Party from liability:

 to pay money due under this Agreement; or